SpareCores/resource-tracker/README.md

 # resource-tracker

-A lightweight, zero-dependency Python package for monitoring resource usage across processes and at the server level.
+A lightweight, zero-dependency Python package for monitoring resource usage across processes and at the system level.
 Designed with batch jobs in mind (like Metaflow steps), it provides simple tools to track CPU, memory, GPU, network, and disk utilization with minimal setup -- e.g. using a step decorator in Metaflow to automatically track resource usage and generate a card with data